batako/react-native-skia-sprite-animator/docs/editor_api.md

 ## AnimationStudio component

 `AnimationStudio` is a ready-made editor surface that combines every hook above: frame list, metadata editor, sprite JSON import/export, sprite storage modal, timeline panel, and the AnimatedSprite2D preview.
-Bring your own editor instance and integration hook result; frames are expected to carry their own `imageUri`.
+Frames are expected to carry their own `imageUri`.
+You can bring your own editor/integration or let the component create them internally.

 ```tsx
 import {